rust-lang/book/src/ch17-04-streams.md

 the Rust ecosystem, the `Stream` trait defines a low-level interface which effectively combines the `Iterator` and `Future` traits.
-The `StreamExt` trait supplies a higher-level set of APIs on top of `Stream`, including the `next` method and also many other utility methods like those from `Iterator`.
+The `StreamExt` trait supplies a higher-level set of APIs on top of `Stream`, including the `next` method as well as other utility methods similar to those provided by the `Iterator` trait.
 We will return to the `Stream` and `StreamExt` traits in a bit more detail at the end of the chapter.
 For now, this is enough to let us keep moving.

 All we need to do is add a `use` statement for `trpl::StreamExt`, as in Listing 17-31.